 their Annual Fall Rendezvous to the beautiful, scenic valley at Sioux Passage Park

 in North St. Louis County.
-The Trapper's Annual October Rendezvous is held the
+The Trappers held their last Rendezvous at Sioux

-first full weekend in October.
-The Trapper's Monthly Club shoot is held the third
+The Trapper's Monthly Club shoot is held the third Sunday of each month.

 In July of 1976, the Trapper's became a Charter Affiliated club with the N.M.L.R.A.

-Annual Events is the Trapper's Christmas Party, that also began in 1976.
-The
+Another of our Annual Events is the Trapper's Christmas Party, that also began in

-Party along with "The Cookie" auction, is a festive time no one should miss.
+1976.
+The Party along with "The Cookie" auction, is a festive time no one should

 The Trapper's of Starved Rock also actively work with civic organizations, school

 groups, scouts and other organizations to promote the sport of muzzle loading,